Notetaking Training

 The Intervention

 Notetaking training includes teaching, modeling, and providing feedback on notetaking skills to improve students’ academic and behavioral performance.
+This training can be used to increase notetaking skills from information presented during regular instruction, from the text, or both.
 Overtime, teachers instruct the student on notetaking strategies focused on obtaining appropriate content, at the appropriate level of depth, and in an organized format.
 Teachers give students positive and constructive feedback on their notetaking to guide skill development.
 As the student builds independent skills, the feedback is faded.
 This overview will provide the general structure for teaching notetaking at the individual level, although these skills may be useful at the whole class level as well.

 Notetaking interventions can be provided by general education or special education teachers, school mental health professionals, classroom aids, or other assistants (e.g., student teachers).
 In many cases, initial education about notetaking is best handled by the teacher, as they can teach these skills at the group level.
 At the start of the intervention, the teacher will also need to provide prompts and feedback following class periods that required independent notetaking.
 School mental health and support staff can provide additional support and support as needed depending on the student’s unique needs.